mbukatov/tendrl-wiki/Tendrl-Package-Installation-Reference.md

    `yum install epel-release`

-    configure the ceph-mon, ceph-osd repo and gluster repo (as made available by the project).
+    configure the ceph-mon, ceph-osd repo (as made available by the project and required only for ceph nodes).
 Make sure to disable the gpgcheck if the keys are not setup properly

+    Configure the gdeploy repo - https://copr.fedorainfracloud.org/coprs/sac/gdeploy/repo/epel-7/sac-gdeploy-epel-7.repo - required only for gluster nodes

 3. Install Node Agent